Our Services

 Helpful Resources

-Cold water colonics can trigger life threatening spikes in blood pressure known as autonomic dysreflexia in people with spinal cord injuries at T6 or above due to reflex vasoconstriction and colonic spasms.
+Cold water colonics can cause life-threatening blood pressure spikes, known as autonomic dysreflexia, in people with spinal cord injuries at T6 or above.
+This dangerous reaction results from reflex vasoconstriction and colonic spasms triggered by cold temperatures.

 Colon hydrotherapy (also called colonics) uses water to gently cleanse the large intestine.
 While many clinics advertise benefits, using cold water can trigger a dangerous condition—autonomic dysreflexia (AD)—in people with certain spinal cord injuries.
 Understanding colon hydrotherapy water temperature safety settings and following doctor-recommended guidelines is crucial to prevent serious complications.